-F. Institutional and in-home respite care services: This medicaid waiver covers respite care as outlined in the ISP.
+F. [Institutional and in-home respite care services: This medicaid waiver covers respite care as outlined in the ISP.
 The IDT is responsible for determining the need for respite care.
+Respite services are provided to recipients unable to care for themselves that are furnished on a short term basis to allow the primary caregiver a limited leave of absence in order to reduce stress, accommodate caregiver illness, or meet a sudden family crisis or emergency.
+Respite care is furnished at home, in a private residence of a respite care provider, in a specialized foster care home, in a hospital or nursing facility (NF) or an ICF/MR meeting the qualifications for provider certification.
+When respite care services are provided to an eligible individual by an institution, that individual will not be considered a resident of the institution for purposes of waiver eligibility.]
+Respite care services: The IDT is responsible for determining the need for respite care.
 Respite services are provided to recipients unable to care for themselves that are furnished on a short-term basis to allow the primary caregiver a limited leave of absence in order to reduce stress, accommodate caregiver illness, or meet a sudden family crisis or emergency.
-Respite care is furnished at home, in a private residence of a respite care provider, in a specialized foster care home, in a hospital or nursing facility (NF) or an ICF/MR meeting the qualifications for provider certification.
-When respite care services are provided to an eligible individual by an institution, that individual will not be considered a resident of the institution for purposes of waiver eligibility.
+Respite care is provided in the eligible recipient's own home, in a private residence of a respite care provider, or in a specialized foster care home.
+The participant or the participant's authorized representative has the option and gives final approval of where the respite services will be provided.
 Respite services include: medical and non-medical health care; personal care bathing; showering; skin care; grooming; oral hygiene; bowel and bladder care; catheter and supra-pubic catheter care; preparing or assisting in preparation of meals and eating; as appropriate, administering enteral feedings; providing home management skills; changing linens; making beds; washing dishes; shopping; errands; calls for maintenance; assisting with enhancing self-help skills; promoting use of appropriate interpersonal communication skills and language; working independently without constant supervision/observation; providing body positioning, ambulation and transfer skills; arranging for transportation to medical or therapy services; assisting in arranging health care needs and follow-up as directed by the primary care giver, physician, and case manager; ensuring the health and safety of the recipient at all times.
+Respite services are limited to fourteen (14) days or 336 hours per budget year.

-G. Nutritional counseling: Nutritional counseling is designed to meet the unique food and nutrition requirements of [recipients with medical fragility and developmental disabilities.
+G. Nutritional counseling: Nutritional counseling is designed to meet the unique food and nutrition requirements of recipients with medical fragility and developmental disabilities.
 Examples of recipients who may require nutritional counseling are children or adults with specific illnesses such as failure to thrive, gastroesophageal reflux, dysmotility of the esophagus and stomach etc., or who require specialized formulas, or receive tube feedings or parenteral nutrition.
 This does not include oral-motor skill development such as that provided by a speech language pathologist.
 Nutritional counseling services include assessment of the recipient's nutritional needs, regimen development, or revisions of the recipient's nutritional plan, counseling and nutritional intervention and observation and technical assistance related to implementation of the nutritional plan.
 These services advise and help recipients obtain appropriate nutritional intake by integrating information from the nutritional assessment with information on food, other sources of nutrients, and meal preparation consistent with cultural backgrounds and socioeconomic status.
 These services can be delivered in the home.